kubernetes/website/content/en/blog/_posts/qos-class-resources.md

 creates a Pod of three containers with:

-- all containers are assigned to the “limited” RDT class by default, except for “data-path” container getting assigned to “unlimited” class allowing full cache usage
+- all containers are assigned to the “limited” RDT class by default, except for the “data-path” container getting assigned to “unlimited” class allowing full cache usage
 - all containers are assigned to the “normal” blockio class by default, except for the “logger” container getting assigned to the “low-prio” class